It is the Stug. IV assault gun of the Smart Kit. I added work of Zimmerit coating on this body. It was built in November 2014.

 Now that I’ve taken nice work (maybe) to Zimmerit coating by manual, I dismount both side Schurzen (side armor) for Zimmerit show up.

-This kit has not so many photo-etched parts and easy assembly, compared to Tamiya kit, of course it’s more difficult.
+This kit has not so many photo-etched parts and easy assembly, compared to Tamiya kit, of course, it’s more difficult.

 This kit is requested to assemble a couple of modules first and finish up assembling later (at the first side fender and attached OVM assemble, later middle and rear upper tank module, the last whole assemble including gun and gun mount).
-In the last process I need to adjust all joint.
-It’s important to check trial assemble.
+In the last process, I need to adjust all joint.
+It’s important to check the trial assemble.
 While coating putty and adjust assemble is a little difficult.